How to Avoid Getting Tricked by IRS Scam Calls

 I hung up immediately, reported his number to both the Treasury Inspector General for Tax Administration, and the FTC, and went on my life.

-One Thing Is Different For 2017
+One Thing Is Different

 This is literally the first time they’ve ever agreed to outsource ANY of their collections activity, and it’s important that everyone is aware of it because it’s going to lead to tons of confusion.